ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 and newer by using the `+` moderator.
 For example, `ServerOptions.FrameworkVersion = 3.1.17+`.

 Thus, by leaving the default FrameworkVersion definition, RavenDB embedded servers will automatically look for the .NET version that is currently running on the machine, starting from the version at the time of the server release.

-> .NET Core versions are specified in each RavenDB release "What's new" article if .NET was updated in that release.
-> Be sure to specify the RavenDB version number that you are using.
+{INFO: Making Sure That You Have the Right .NET Version}

+Remember that each RavenDB release is programmed to work with the .NET version that was current at the time of release.

+* For example, let's say you are running RavenDB 5.1.
+If you search the internet for "RavenDB 5.1 What's New", at the bottom of the "Server" section, you'll find that RavenDB 5.1 is programmed to work with .NET 5.0.6.
+  * By default, your RavenDB server will look for .NET 5.0.6, 5.0.7, etc. So, as long as you have at least one of these .NET versions running on your machine, RavenDB will work well.
+   This is true if you also have .NET 6.0 running on your machine, as long as 5.0.6+ is running too.
+  * You can have multiple .NET versions running at the same time.

+{INFO/}

 To stay within a major or minor .NET release, but ensure flexibility with patch releases, use a floating integer `x`.
 It will always use the newest version found on your machine.

-For example, `ServerOptions.FrameworkVersion = 3.x` or `...3.2.x`.
+For example, `ServerOptions.FrameworkVersion = 3.x` will work on the newest 3.x release.
+`...= 3.2.x` will work on the newest 3.2 release.
-This definition will ensure that RavenDB will stay within the 3.. release but will not look for 4.x.
+Neither will look for 4.x.

-Changing the default setting may cause problems if .NET is upgraded on the machine beyond the version defined manually, at least until .NET 4.5, when .NET started being [backward compatible](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/version-compatibility).
+In version 4.5, .NET started being [backward compatible](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/version-compatibility).
+This is relevant for RavenDB versions 5.1 and up.

 | ServerOption Name | Type | Description |
 | ------------- | ------------- | ----- |